 In the development of the online optimization system, reducing computational cost could be a challenge.
 The calculation time for the Random Forest (RF) prediction is much longer (about 300 times) than the Multiple Linear Regression (MLR).
 In case a black-box optimization algorithm evaluates the objective function for thousands of times and the objective function computes the prediction for hundreds of timesteps, the prediction requires evaluation loops at hundreds of thousands of times.
 This means that if a model with MLR takes 10 minutes to optimize, a model with RF takes 3,000 minutes (50 hours).

 Desktop Analysis based on LVMWD

 RO Optimization Overview

-Basic optimization story is to decrease the chemical dosing cost (e.g., chloramines) while satisfying water quality standards or monitoring a RO membrane fouling.
+Basic optimization story is to decrease the chemical dosing cost (e.g., chloramines) while satisfying water quality standards or monitoring RO membrane fouling.
 The problem is formulated as scheduling problem.